virtualpublicist/docs/source/docs/getting-started.md

 ## Quick Navigation
 Explore the essential sections to maximize your Virtual Publicist experience:

-- [Profile Setup](/docs/profile-setup) - Learn how to create a standout profile.
+- [Profile Setup](/docs/creating-artist-profile) - Learn how to create a standout profile.
-- [Contact Management](/docs/contact-management) - Discover how to manage your industry connections.
+- [Creating a Campaign](/docs/campaign-creation) - Step-by-step guide to launching effective campaigns.
-- [Creating a Campaign](/docs/creating-campaign) - Step-by-step guide to launching effective campaigns.
+- [Press Release Management](/docs/press-release) - Learn how to create, organize, and publish impactful press releases.

 Follow these guides to make the most of Virtual Publicist and take your music promotion to the next level!